By Diane Spicer

 What I love:

-Not convinced you need the Ultra?
+Not convinced you need to go all in with the Ultra?

 There is a Trail version available: fewer spikes, lower price point, basically a stripped down version of the Ultra.